core-wg/oscore/draft-ietf-core-object-security.md

 #### The Block Options {#block-options}

 Block-wise {{RFC7959}} is an optional feature.
-An implementation MAY support {{RFC7252}} and the Object-Security option without supporting block-wise transfers.
+An implementation MAY support {{RFC7252}} and the OSCORE option without supporting block-wise transfers.
 The Block options (Block1, Block2, Size1, Size2), when Inner message fields, provide secure message segmentation such that each segment can be verified.
 The Block options, when Outer message fields, enables hop-by-hop fragmentation of the OSCORE message.
 Inner and Outer block processing may have different performance properties depending on the underlying transport.
 The end-to-end integrity of the message can be verified both in case of Inner and Outer Block-wise transfers provided all blocks are received.

 ##### Inner Block Options {#inner-block-options}